(All of the following information may also be found on pages 25-27 of your Participant Guide)

 I am participating in a Key West Sailing Adventure.
 Where does my crew check in?
 Camp Jackson Sawyer, 33990 South Overseas Highway, Big Pine Key, FL 33043 Mile Marker 35

 What time should my crew check in?
-See Base Crews should check in no earlier than 1pm and no later than 3pm.
+See Base Crews should check in no earlier than 1pm and no later than 3pm on their arrival date.

 Should our unit travel in uniform?
 Absolutely.
 Units must arrive in BSA Uniform.

 What should I pack for my adventure?
-A packing list is provided for each adventure.
+A packing list is provided for each adventure in your participant guide.
 Crews traveling to St. Thomas Sea Base or Bahamas Sea Base should bring:

 (1) 24 inch duffle bag per person

 (1) Oversize duffle bag per crew containing necessary items only.